majkinetor/au-packages/postgresql/README.md

 - [Feature Matrix](https://www.postgresql.org/about/featurematrix)

 ## Package parameters
 - `/Password` - Password to be assigned to the `postgres` user.
 If omitted, it will be generated and shown in the install output.
+PostgreSql installer ignores this parameter if there is existing installation.
 - `/NoPath` - Do not add postgresql bin directory to the PATH.

 ## Notes

 - Test installation (specify your password):
 `$Env:PGPASSWORD='test'; '\conninfo' | psql -Upostgres`
 This should output:
 `You are connected to database "postgres" as user "postgres" on host "localhost" at port "5432"`
 - This package will install PostgreSQL to `$Env:ProgramFiles\PostgreSQL\[MajorVersion]`.
 - [Silent install options](https://www.enterprisedb.com/edb-docs/d/postgresql/installation-getting-started/installation-guide-installers/10/PostgreSQL_Installation_Guide.1.16.html).
 - If you have problems during installation see [troubleshooting page](https://wiki.postgresql.org/wiki/Troubleshooting_Installation).
+- If you didn't specify password during setup and didn't record the generated one, you need manually reset it using the following steps:
+    - Open file `data\pg_hba.conf` in PostgreSql installation directory
+    - Change `METHOD` to `trust` and restart service with `Restart-Service postgresql-x64-12`
+    - Execute `"alter user postgres with password '<my password>';" | psql -Upostgres`
+    - Revert back `data\pg_hba.conf` to METHOD `md5` and restart service

 ### Virtual package

 Each major version has its own package: [postgresql12](https://chocolatey.org/packages/postgresql12), [postgresql11](https://chocolatey.org/packages/postgresql11), [postgresql10](https://chocolatey.org/packages/postgresql10), [postgresql9](https://chocolatey.org/packages/postgresql9).

 **Virtual package** [postgresql](https://chocolatey.org/packages/postgresql) also contains all versions that depend on adequate major version, but using it without problems require some special choco parameters.